allamiro/Medium/Genetic Algorithm for Lennard-Jones Clusters in Cybersecurity & Machine Learning/ReadMe.md

 * Molecular Optimization: Using GA to minimize Lennard-Jones potential for atomic clusters, a classical benchmark in computational physics and optimization.
 * Cybersecurity and ML: Applying GA for feature selection and classification in phishing URL detection, enhancing model performance and interpretability.

+## Citation & Article

+* This work is inspired by an academic project* Genetic Algorithm for Lennard-Jones Clusters in Cybersecurity & Machine Learning (link to be updated).